nuochenpku/Harry-Potter-Dialogue-Dataset/README.md

 ![](task.png)

-Formally, the task of building dialogue agents for characters in a storyline can be defined as follows: Given a dialogue history $\mathbf{H}$,  corresponding dialogue scene $\mathbf{S}$ and participants information $\mathbf{P}$ as input, which are changed depending on the development of storyline, as shown in the Figure.
+Formally, the task of aligning dialogue agents with characters in a storyline can be defined as follows: Given a dialogue history $\mathbf{H}$,  corresponding dialogue scene $\mathbf{S}$ and participants information $\mathbf{P}$ as input, which are changed depending on the development of storyline, as shown in the Figure.

 The dialogue agent  is supposed to generate a  response $\mathbf{Y} = y_1, y_2,...,y_n$: